 They're doing it in New York, asking the poor to give a little back.

-In the meanwhile, in Kansas City, union members are trashing non-Ford vehicles at a Ford assembly plant.
+Meanwhile, in Kansas City, union members are trashing non-Ford vehicles at a Ford assembly plant.

 No, that's another thing.

-I still haven't seen any.
+I still haven't seen anything.

 It's obvious, folks.